Code-Institute-Submissions/Pokematch/testing.md

 ### Timer starts even if a difficulty Pokeball is not selected

+- Set a return to the start function if the level = null.

 ### Sound effects too loud for some players

 ### Ball doesn't always match Sound